jtdaugherty/brick/docs/guide.rst

   ``Esc`` maps to more than one event.
 Building a ``KeyDispatcher`` from a ``KeyConfig`` with such a collision would fail and return information about the collisions.
-* If the application handles the two events in different handlers then the collision has no effect and is not a problem since different ``KeyDispatcher`` values would be constructed to handle the events separately.
+* If the application handles the two events in different dispatchers then the collision has no effect and is not a problem since different ``KeyDispatcher`` values would be constructed to handle the events separately.
 This could happen, for instance, if the application only